JBL

 FAQ

 The 12-month forecast presents three scenarios.
-The Base Case (50% probability) sees the stock trading between $280 and $320 as growth moderates but remains strong.
-The Bull Case (30% probability), driven by exceeding growth and margin expectations, targets $350-$380.
-The Bear Case (20% probability), triggered by a growth slowdown and multiple compression, could see a decline to $180-$240.
-The base case is most likely, assuming the company executes in line with current high expectations.
+The Base Case (55% probability) sees the stock trading between $340 and $400, assuming current growth trends continue.
+The Bull Case (25% probability) projects a breakout above the 52-week high to $428-$480, driven by exceeding growth and margin expectations.
+The Bear Case (20% probability) warns of a correction to $190-$280 if AI growth slows amid a market downturn.
+The base case is most likely, anchored by the forward P/E of 25x and the assumption that the company meets, but does not exceed, current high expectations.